Jorge-Zepeda-O/Sidescope_Spectral_Fitting/README.md

 # Sidescope_Spectral_Fitting
 MATLAB code allowing for spectral analysis using the Landes Lab's Sidescope - Based on existing code written for the group.

 CHANGELOG:
+-- v0.5.5:

+Refactored the code (again) and allowed for Frames to host their Particles independent of each other.
+Full functionality is on the way.
+That said, some notable additions:

+- Background correction is now handled properly, running over the entire image and obtaining the intensity values of the spectrum where there isn't any, so we have the background illumination.
+We then subtract this from the selection and outlier images and get a much flatter signal.

+- The spectrum plot looks *gorgeous* now.
+The signal has an "error region" according to the SNR provided, as well as the ability to show the Amplitude Thresholds (the point where a fit's amplitude must exceed in order to be considered a fit) and a decomposition of the Lorentzian fits along with the total.

+- Everything is a part of objects now.
+Life is organized, if a little slower.

+- DOCUMENTATION!
+The files are now more green than not green.
+It's a work in progress, but hopefully it's understandable what each function does.

+- Introduced the Fit class, which can also be a general repository for fitting things other than Lorentzians.
+The class is written rather generally in order to encapsulate the future uses of it.
+For example, you could additionally fit a Gaussian could be done using another instance of the same class.

+- Read Conventions.md for a list of rules I try to follow.
+I need to update a few things in the code before it's actually correct.

+That said, look forward to proper multi-Frame handling in the next update!
+This includes multi-Frame selection and fitting, as well as exporting, and coming up with a clearer way to handle multiple selections.
+The functionality is *mostly* built in, but it will definitely need some tweaking.

 -- v0.3:

 Refactored the code (phew) and added a whole bunch of functionality.
 Notably: